the chairs have wheels

 The picture is from episode 12, but it has been visible since episode 2: The school chairs have wheels.
 It’s unmistakable.

 Except for the wheels, the desks and chairs have the functional but minimal design you expect in low-cost mass-produced school furniture.
-I can’t imagine a school that would spring for wheels on the chairs.
+I can’t imagine a school that would spring for wheels on the chairs—they are more like office chairs.
 I really can’t imagine a school that would put up with rolling around in class, and chair races, and the other fun distractions that would come up.
 And the chairs don’t sound like they have wheels.
-In episode 34 when Wakaba sits down, we hear wooden chair legs on the floor, not wheels.
-Maybe it’s a different room with different chairs?
-We get a view of the chair legs, and the possible wheels are not visually clear in episode 34.

 In episode 2, Anthy and Utena move into a dorm that, we’re told, has been unused for ten years.
 And yet it has a lounge with a large bookcase and a piano that is in tune.
 Anthy cleaned the dorm room, but there is no deep dust in the public areas either.